LattePandaTeam/Docs/content/streaming_cable/set_up_mac_rdp_client.md

-# Set Up MacOS Remote Desktop Client
+# Setup Client Computer RDP - MacOS

-This section will show you how to use Remote Desktop in MacOS Client.
+This section will show you how to use Remote Desktop in MacOS Client Computer.

 !!! tip
-    Keep the Host connected to the Client with the streaming cable
+    Keep the Host connected to the Client Computer with the streaming cable

 ## Install Remote Desktop